Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

 - Cancel: Discards all changes to options and exits to the world creation screen
 - Current seed: Displays the seed being displayed and copies it to the clipboard when clicked

+Additionally, clicking on the preview itself will toggle between three display modes

+- None: Nothing is shown
+- Coordinates: Shows the coordinates which the mouse is currently over, will be skipped if the server has disabled viewing coordinates
+- Color Description: Shows a description of the pixel that the mouse is currently over

 ### Side Info

 To the right of the preview there is some info about the preview